corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ```

 Now that we have a command which itself can implement contract verification constraints, we can use this as the basis for the `ExampleContractCommand` class.
 This needs to be a class rather than an interface, because we need to be in complete control of its implementations for security.
-We achieve this by making the default constructor package-private, so that only commands within the same package can extend it; for example:
+We achieve this by making the default constructor package private, so that only commands within the same package can extend it; for example:

 ```kotlin